FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 • Hotel credit cards are worth keeping every year in my opinion.
 For $95 I get a free night award that I can use to book a room that may cost anywhere from $350-$700 a night.
 There’s no way I could or would pay that much for a hotel night, but having these free night awards make it possible.
 Between my husband and I we earn ten free night awards every year.

-• Capital One Venture X - This card has a $395 annual fee, but it also comes with an annual $300 travel statement credit and 10,000 bonus points every anniversary.
-It comes with unlimited access for myself and 2 people to the Capital One Lounge and Priority Pass Membership (global airport lounge access).
-This card earns 2x points on every purchase.
+• Capital One Venture X Rewards Credit Card - This card has a $395 annual fee, but it also comes with an annual $300 travel credit I can use to book travel through Capital One Travel, a $120 credit for purchasing TSA PreCheck and/or Global Entry and 10,000 bonus points every anniversary.
+It comes with unlimited access for me and 2 guests to the Capital One Lounge and Priority Pass Membership (global airport lounge access).
+This card earns 2x points per dollar on every purchase.
 No foreign transaction fees, trip delay/cancellation insurance makes it all worth paying the annual fee.

 WHAT IS 5/24?

-When I first got into points travel, there were no application rules.
+When I first got into points travel, there were no bank application rules.
 You could get almost any card and earn the bonus repeatedly.
-But, many people took advantage and were closing their cards immediately after earning the sign up bonus.
-So the banks got smart and made new rules to eliminate this behavior.
+But many people took advantage and were closing their cards immediately after earning the sign-up bonus.
+In an effort to curb this bad behavior, the banks made new rules which dictate how often we could be approved for cards and their bonuses.

 The Chase 5/24 rule is the most important application rule.
 This post explains everything you need to know.
 While other banks have their own set of rules, Chase has the most restrictive rule.
 So that’s why we want to start with credit cards from Chase first.